harveyjeffrey/Level3_project/README.md

 All graphs will be created as .svg file (these are vector files so better scalability) in a folder ./plots

-Becuase ggplot does not *yet* work with dispRity, you will have to create a separate.csv file that contains the disparity data (disparity_data.csv)
+Becuase ggplot does not *yet* work with dispRity, you will have to create a separate.csv file that contains the disparity data (disparity_data.csv) in order to create the graph in lines 696 - 716